nandG12/Zero-Developer-Console/README.md

 You need to download or install this packages for successfully run this project.

-> 1.pip install shutil
+1. pip install shutil
-> 2.pip install functools
+1. pip install functools
 > 3.pip install flask
 > 4.pip install pandas
 > 5.pip install selenium